Tox-Archive/Tox-blog/source/_drafts/Update-on-the-state-of-Tox.md

 #Tox core

-[toxcore](https://github.com/irungentoo) has been largely in maintenance mode, with memory leaks, logic errors and other bugs being fixed every day.
-Recently work has begun on implementing a [new, cleaner API](https://github.com/irungentoo/toxcore/tree/new_api) written by the [Tox4j](https://github.com/sonOfRa/tox4j) group.
+[toxcore](https://github.com/irungentoo/toxcore) has been largely in maintenance mode, with memory leaks, logic errors and other bugs being fixed every day.
+Recently work has begun on implementing a [new, cleaner API](https://github.com/irungentoo/toxcore/tree/new_api) written by the [Tox4j](https://github.com/sonOfRa/tox4j) developers.

 Additionally, work is progressing on the complete [groupchat re-design](https://github.com/JFreegman/toxcore) and overhaul, started by [alnf](https://github.com/alnf) with currently being